rubrikinc/rubrik-sdk-for-python/docs/quickstart.md

 ## Rubrik SDK for Python Quickstart

-The following section outlines how to get started using the Rubrik SDK for Go, including installation, configuration, as well as sample code.
+The following section outlines how to get started using the Rubrik SDK for Python, including installation, configuration, as well as sample code.

 ### Prerequisites